Kristoffer Ødemarksbakken

 He hails from Maura, and moved from minnows Nannestad to the youth section of larger neighbors Ull/Kisa ahead of the 2012 season.
 One year later he was allowed to train with the senior team.
 The head coach was Arne Erlandsen, and Erlandsen again signed Ødemarksbakken ahead of the 2018 season.
 In his Eliteserien debut on home ground, Ødemarksbakken scored a goal and was declared man of the match by VG.

+On 30 January 2025, Ødemarksbakken signed with Skeid Fotball on a contract for the upcoming 2025-season.